Magnetic Order Driven Ultrafast Phase Transition in NdNiO$_3$: Introduction

 \section{Introduction}

-In quantum materials, long-range order and macroscopic functionality emerge from microscopic interactions between structural, electronic, orbital, and magnetic degrees of freedom.
-Quite often, these degrees of freedom are deeply intertwined, leading to competing, coexisting, or even cooperative orders \cite{Tokura:2000ck,Dagotto:2005ip,Keimer:2017gq}.
-It is imperative to experimentally disentangle these subtle interactions to unlock the full potential of the myriad of phenomena embedded in quantum matter.
-Directed property control using static-tuning knobs such as strain, electrostatic gating, or magnetic fields provides a promising route to explore complex energy landscapes with the possibility of selecting a particular ordered quantum phase \cite{Tokura:2017bh}.
-In the context of these materials, a fundamental transition to study is the insulator-to-metal transition (IMT), that is ubiquitous yet often not well understood\cite{Imada:1998er}.

-The main challenge in understanding the IMT in many systems is the cooperative coupling between the lattice structure, electronic order, and the magnetic configuration that occurs in a wide variety of transition metal oxides (e.g. manganites\cite{Tokura:2006ff}, cobaltites\cite{Sundaram:2009bx}, ferrites\cite{Blasco:2018ep}, vanadates\cite{Yan:2019ft}, nickelates\cite{Catalano:2018kc}).
+Non-conventional superconductivity (SC) and insulator-metal transitions (IMT) in transition metal oxides (TMO) are topics at the forefront of research in condensed matter physics because their mechanisms are not fully understood.
+Therein, microscopic interactions between structural, electronic, orbital and magnetic degrees of freedom (DOF) conspire to generate macroscopic quantum phases and large changes in properties associated with transitions between different states.
+Quite often, however, these DOF are deeply intertwined, leading to competing, coexisting, or even cooperative orders \cite{Tokura:2000ck,Dagotto:2005ip,Keimer:2017gq}.
+Such cooperative coupling between the lattice structure, electronic order, and the magnetic configuration occurs in a wide variety of transition metal oxides such as manganites\cite{Tokura:2006ff}, cobaltites\cite{Sundaram:2009bx}, ferrites\cite{Blasco:2018ep}, vanadates\cite{Yan:2019ft}, nickelates\cite{Catalano:2018kc,Li:2019jy}, and cuprates\cite{Fradkin:2015co}.
 This arises due to the highly connected nature of the lattice\cite{Woodward:1997th,Howard:1998uf,Howard:2004co,Carpenter:2009cf} that results in an interplay between changes in electronic and magnetic order with many structural degrees of freedom such as distortions, octahedral rotations and cation displacements.
-Recently, some data has been assembled and analyzed to explore correlations between structural, electronic, and magnetic order\cite{Balachandran:2013cg,Wagner:2016dx,Wagner:2018kz}, which is insightful but not always conclusive.
-This leads to a challenging problem that is difficult to disentangle especially in the case where multiple order parameters change under the same physical conditions.
+Recently, some data has been assembled and analyzed to explore correlations between structural, electronic, and magnetic order\cite{Balachandran:2013cg,Wagner:2016dx,Wagner:2018kz}, which is insightful, but not always conclusive.
+It is thus challenging to disentangle the role of different DOF. especially in the case where multiple order parameters change under the same physical conditions.
+Here, we focus on magneto-structural interactions in TMOs that can dictate the realization and control of macroscopic quantum phases\cite{Imada:1998er}.